Difference between Coconut Flakes and Shredded coconut

 The coconut should be taken in moderation as it is full of calories

 Saturated fat has been associated with the risk of heart disease and a rise in cholesterol.
 However, lauric acid, a kind of saturated fat available in coconut, is different from the rest and may not bring about many bad effects.
 It is believed to increase the quantity of “good” cholesterol and not the “bad” cholesterol.

-Toast coconut for maximum flavor. you can get more coconut flakes health benefits by toasting it.
+Toast coconut for maximum flavor. you can get more coconut flakes health benefits by toasting them.